codepath/android_guides/Drawables.md

 ## Customizing a Button

+Let's take a look at an end-to-end example of customizing a button using drawables to govern the styling and the pressed states.

 Creating a custom button require combining at least a state list drawable with a shape drawable.
 First, let's create our shape drawable which represents the "default" button background in `res/drawable/nice_button_enabled.xml`:

 ```xml